pixie-io/blog.px.dev/content/blog/ebpf-openssl-tracing/index.md

 nm: /usr/lib/x86_64-linux-gnu/libssl.so.1.1: no symbols
 ```

 Uh-oh.
 No symbols?
-They’ve been stripped.
+They’ve been stripped?
 So how will we call `attach_uprobe`?

 After a brief moment of panic, you ask yourself, how does the application even call OpenSSL functions like `SSL_write`?
 That information must be somewhere, right?
 Reading through the man pages for `nm` reveals the answer.
 We need to pass the flag `--dynamic` to see the dynamic symbols.
 Those are never stripped, otherwise no binary could possibly link to the shared library.
 Running `nm` again with this flag reveals something a lot more interesting